Jay4242/Strix/README.md

 - Cell IDs are generated sequentially, starting with `a0` up to `z9`, then `aa`, `ab`, etc.
 - Subcells within a main cell are labeled from `a0` (top-left) to `c2` (bottom-right).
 - Highlighted cells and subcells are filled in white with black or orange text for visibility.
-- When a cell or subcell is highlighted, the mouse pointer is moved to its center automatically and a click is triggered.
+- When a cell or subcell is highlighted, the mouse pointer is moved to its center automatically and a click is triggered, using the currently selected click mode.
 - After a subcell click, or after pressing Enter on a main cell, the overlay automatically hides and resets.
 - The overlay grabs focus when shown, and releases it when hidden.